 Reporters were not the only source of information on the thousands of Nazi concentration camps liberated by the Allies in 1944–1945.
 Prominent military and religious figures visited the camps in order to bear witness and expose Nazi crimes to the American public.
 Dwight D. Eisenhower, the Supreme Commander of Allied Expeditionary Forces in Europe—who toured the Ohrdruf concentration camp—hoped to inform the US public about the murderous cruelty of the Nazi regime during the Holocaust.
 Similarly, the prominent Methodist clergyman, Bishop G. Bromley Oxnam, visited the camps to educate new generations of Americans about the terrible toll of war and racial hatred in Europe.

-American witnesses to Nazi crimes came to Germany for a wide variety of reasons.
+American witnesses to the crimes of the Nazi regime came to Germany for a wide variety of reasons.
 Journalists, photographers, and filmmakers were drawn by professional opportunities and a commitment to keeping Americans informed.
 Americans who traveled to the Third Reich as tourists or private citizens often documented the regime’s policies of repression and racial persecution.
 Members of the US military—deployed in Europe to defeat Nazism—became some of the first Americans to see firsthand evidence of Nazi genocide.
-Although they had different motivations and experiences, these American witnesses provided crucial facts and perspectives that helped shape their fellow citizens’ understanding of Nazi Germany, World War II, and the Holocaust.
+Although they had different motivations and experiences, these American witnesses provided crucial facts and perspectives that helped shape their fellow citizens’ understandings of Nazi Germany, World War II, and the Holocaust.